 Roofing including roof space

 Repair category: 2

-Notes: The roof covering is showing signs of weathering with moss growth observed requiring clearing.
+Notes: The roof covering appears to have been re-slated in the past.
+Typical weathering noted to the slates.
+Given the relatively complex nature of the roof covering and the incorporation of a large skylight, regular maintenance checks should be expected.
 Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.

-Rainwater fittings Repair category: 2 Notes: There is an off level section of guttering to the rear requiring re-fixing.
-Vegetation within the gutters should be cleared.
-Maintenance is required and all rainwater fittings should be checked during heavy rainfall.
+Rainwater fittings Repair category: 2 Notes: Rainwater goods are of an older style to areas.
+Maintenance is required and gutters/downpipes checked during heavy rainfall.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category: 2

-Notes: Areas of cracked render and stonework was noted with spalling sections also observed and general building repairs may be prudent.
+Notes: Weathered and spalling sections of stonework noted with localised open pointing also observed generally consistent with age.
+Ongoing maintenance is advised.

 Windows, external doors and joinery

 Repair category: 2

-Notes: The windows serving the property are now of age where regular ongoing maintenance including attention to framework and other components is advised.
+Notes: The windows serving the property are now of an age where regular ongoing maintenance including attention to framework and other components is advised.
+Wear and tear was noted to the window units and sealant.
+Minor stiffness was also noted, where tested.